rwblokzijl/Msc-thesis-EuroToken/thesis.md

 on some commodity of value.
 While currencies like this seem to need no institution backing them, the fact of their physical nature makes physical projection an unfortunate necessity.
-This naturally leads to institutions that centralise some authority in order to protect the assets.
-This age old problem is mirrored in the digitally accounted financial system of today.
+This naturally leads to institutions that centralise some authority in order to secure the assets.

-Our financial institutions are regulated by governments, yet the control of access rests in the hands of private corporations amidst the growing interconnectedness of the world.
-Since the digital revolution, attempts to digitalise money have seen only limited success.
+This age old solution is mirrored in the digitally accounted financial system of today.
+While the world is getting more more dependent on international transactions with perfect strangers, the control of access rests in the hands of large opaque corporations.
 With private banks at the heart of the financial system, all innovation has depended on, and thus been limited to, the current gatekeepers of the financial world.

+Since the digital revolution, attempts to digitalise money have seen some success.
 In order to rectify the offset in the balance of power and to promote productive financial innovation, a new open medium of exchange is required.
 Such a currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
 In this chapter we explore the challenges in the creation of such a currency and specify the requirements for such a payment system.